South Devon National Landscape

 Job details

-• Department South Devon National Landscape Team
+• ACCOUNTABLE TO Life on the Edge Project Manager, South Devon National Landscape

-Job reference SS125T002
+Job reference SS125T004

-Conservation Trainee - Life on the Edge
+Conservation Trainee - Life on the Edge project

 Life on the Edge logo - long horned mining beeLogo: National Lottery Heritage Fund acknowledgement stamp

-This is an entry level position aimed at individuals who have not previously had paid work in this field.
+This is an entry level position aimed at individuals who have not previously had paid work in this field. (practical conservation/ecology surveyor type roles).

-Closing date – Midnight Thursday 7 August 2025
+Closing date – Sunday 23 August 2026

 For further information on the project, go to this webpage.